dj-cz/prime_numbers/README.md

-This program will take a number from the user and it will say if it's a prime number or not.
+This program will take a number from the user and decide if it's a prime number or not.